scribe-security/actions/README.md

 You can use the `installer` action to install any scribe tool locally allowing full access to all the CLI options from a terminal interface. \
 The command allows users to utilize tools in a non-containerized environment. \

-Install tool locally if you want to:
+Install the tool locally if you want to:
 - Generate/verify evidence (SBOMS) from docker daemon.
 - Generate/sign local directories (not mapped to the working dir)
 - Generate evidence for a global cache directory